The Beach Boys: An American Family

+Production

 The miniseries was shown in two parts on ABC, on February 27 and 28, 2000.
 It featured a good deal of original studio and session material by the band, which forms the backdrop to the story.
 Music that couldn't be licensed for the production, but was important to the story (such as the Smile album sessions, and music by criminal Charles Manson, who had collaborated with Dennis Wilson), was filled in with sound-alikes, reminiscent of the original recordings.

+Reaction

 In 2000, Brian Wilson stated of the film: "I didn't like it, I thought it was in poor taste. ...
 And it stunk.
 I thought it stunk!"
 He elaborated further: "I didn't like the second part.
 It wasn't really true to the way things were.
 I'd like to see another movie if it was done right.
 But I just sort of turned my back to this one, or my other cheek, or whatever you wanna call it.
 It was best just to ignore it because it really wasn't true to life."
 Wilson also felt that he was poorly portrayed by actor Frederick Weller ("He was a little more rough than me") and that there was too much coverage of Charles Manson ("That was a commercial fuckup").

 Cast

 Awards

 The Beach Boys: An American Family was nominated in nine individual categories at different award ceremonies.

-It won three out of those 8 categories that it was nominated in.
-Listed below is the categories that the movie was nominated in as well as for what award:
+It won three out of those nine categories that it was nominated in.
+Listed below are the categories that the movie was nominated in as well as for what award: